fraunhofer-isi/forecast-sites/README.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# FORECAST-Sites - A technology dffusion model to simulate industry transformation scenarios with high spatial resolution for energy-intensive industry branches
+# FORECAST-Sites - A technology diffusion model to simulate industry transformation scenarios with high spatial resolution for energy-intensive industry branches

 This repository contains the complete model code of the `FORECAST-Sites` modelling approach for technology diffusion scenarios for energy-intensive industries.